The Luna Bound Propagator for Formal Analysis of Neural Networks: Abstract

 \section{Abstract}

-The parameterized CROWN analysis, a.k.a., $\alpha$-CROWN, has emerged as a practically successful bound propagation method for neural network verification.
-However, existing implementations of $\alpha$-CROWN are limited to Python, which complicates integration into existing DNN verifiers and long-term production-level systems.
-We introduce \sys, a new bound propagator implemented in C++. \sys supports Interval Bound Propagation, the CROWN analysis, and the $\alpha$-CROWN analysis over a general computational graph.
-We describe the architecture of \sys and show that it is competitive with the state-of-the-art $\alpha$-CROWN implementation in terms of both bound tightness and computational efficiency on benchmarks from VNN-COMP 2025.
+The parameterized CROWN analysis, a.k.a., \alphaCROWN, has emerged as a practically successful abstract interpretation method for neural network verification.
+However, existing implementations of \alphaCROWN are limited to Python, which complicates integration into existing DNN verifiers and long-term production-level systems.
+We introduce \sys, a new abstract-interpretation-based bound propagator implemented in C++. \sys supports Interval Bound Propagation, the DeepPoly/CROWN analysis, and the \alphaCROWN analysis over a general computational graph.
+We describe the architecture of \sys and show that it outperforms the state-of-the-art \alphaCROWN implementation in terms of both bound tightness and computational efficiency on supported benchmarks from VNN-COMP 2025. \sys is publicly available at \url{https://github.com/ai-ar-research/luna}.

 \keywords{Neural Network Verification \and Bound Propagation \and Abstract Interpretation}